Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

 The plugin automatically reloads or regenerates missing JWKS if it cannot find cached ones.
-The plugin also tries to reload JWKS if it cannot verify the signature of original access token and/or channel token, e.g. in case where the original issuer has rotated its keys and signed with the new one that is not found in Kong cache.
+The plugin also tries to reload JWKS if it cannot verify the signature of original access token or channel token, such as when the original issuer has rotated its keys and signed with the new one that is not found in Kong cache.